Phoenix009/Notes/Distributed_Systems/Strict Consistency.md

-Rule: Loads will always see the mose recent Store made by any machine
+Rule: Loads will always see the most recent Store made by any machine

 Under strict consistency rules: